MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Urgent

-1. Fix navbar issue with using ngbdropdown
-1. Scrub any's in these files:

-* auth-api.ts
-* security.ts
-* authentication.ts and authorization.ts
-* get-user.ts
-* order-api.ts
-* admin-products.ts

-* utils.ts
-* product.service.ts

 1. Fix problems in logout when token is expired.
 Also, reconnect when token is expired.

+## TODO: Normal

+1. Scrub any's in these files: auth-api.ts, security.ts, authentication.ts and authorization.ts,get-user.ts, order-api.ts

 ## Development Notes